joshuapowell/www.joshuapowell.io/app/pages/index.md

       "type": "Feature",
       "geometry": null,
       "properties": {
+        "icon": "☁️",
-        "name": "☁️ Connecting microcontrollers and sensors to the cloud", "description": "I'm programming microcontrollers to transmit simple sensor data to cloud data APIs and user interfaces"
+        "name": "Connecting microcontrollers and sensors to the cloud", "description": "I'm programming microcontrollers to transmit simple sensor data to cloud data APIs and user interfaces"
       }
     }